Sorunome/mx-puppet-bridge/bridge.md

 	};
 	mxc: string; // the mxc content uri of the file
 	url: string; // an accessible URL of the file
+	eventId: string; (optional) // the event ID.
+When receiving to send to remote, the matrix one, when sending to matrix, the remote one
 }
 ```